gvwilson/thirdbit/src/ideas/projects/index.md

 JavaScript.
 [This project](@root/gl4py/) will translate examples from [*Software Design by Example in Python*](@root/sdxpy/) into Gleam to help people coming from Python and other mainstream languages understand how to use FP in practice.

-### Software Design by Example in Lean (tutorial)

-[Lean](https://lean-lang.org/) is a modern functional language used primarily for theorem proving.
-[This project](@root/l4py/) will translate examples from [*Software Design by Example in Python*](@root/sdxpy/) into Lean to help people coming from Python and other mainstream languages understand how to use FP in practice.

 ### Unbreaking Software (tutorial)